-- ♦ They comply with SBCLP 2026 and the Swindon Residential Design Guide 2016 - ◆ They comply with all other policies within the BENP and the Village Design Statement - ◆ They conserve and enhance the natural and historic built environment of the BENP.
+- ♦ They comply with the Development Plan and the Swindon Residential Design Guide 2016 - ◆ They comply with all relevant policies within the BENP and the Village Design Statement - → They conserve and enhance the natural and historic built environment of the BENP.
 Where there is potential for development to result in harmful impacts appropriate mitigation measures will need to be proposed.

-Outside the defined settlement boundary as defined by the SBCLP 2026 Proposals Map, land is defined as 'open countryside' and development proposals here will not normally be permitted unless they comply with rural development policies in SBCLP 2026.
-Rural exception sites which meet identified local need and which comply with SBCLP Policy HA5 will be supported.
+Outside the settlement boundary as defined in the Development Plan, land is 'open countryside' and development proposals here will not normally be permitted unless they comply with rural development policies in the Development Plan.
+Rural exception sites which meet identified local need and which comply with the Development Plan will be supported.